Chief Executive Officer

 Prior to his role with Protegrity, Gregg held senior management positions at technology companies that were acquired by some of the largest technology powerhouses in the world including IBM, Microsoft, and EMC.
 As Director of European Operations for Softworks, Gregg oversaw the acquisition of a French distributor of the company's products and was responsible for taking over direct operations in France as well as opening and running a subsidiary organization.
 He also served as Senior Vice President of Corporate Development for international software company Acronis, where he led the acquisition and integration of GroupLogic.

 Gregg maintains a strong interest in international affairs and human rights.
 A member of the Carnegie Council for Ethics in International Affairs, Gregg received a J.D. from St. John's University School of Law and a diploma on International and Comparative Law for study in Russia and Poland from the University of San Diego School of Law.
+Gregg also completed the Mergers and Acquisitions executive education program at the Wharton School of the University of Pennsylvania.
 He was recently recognized with a SmartCEO Future 50 Award, which recognizes business leaders that embody the entrepreneurial spirit critical for success.